 Not found in the A4S is the fourth wheel on the dirt bin.

 Underneath the bumper are three cliff sensors (A6 also has 3) that prevent this robot from falling from stairs.
-Unfortunately these sensors also prevent both these robots from going over black carpet.
+Unfortunately, these sensors also prevent both these robots from going over the black carpet.

 I did say in the video that the A6 is taller than the A4S but I was wrong.